base/base/docs/specs/interop/messaging.md

   as per the [ChainID invariant](#chainid-invariant).
 - Every block cannot depend on future blocks, as per the [Timestamp invariant](#timestamp-invariant).
-- Every block has a maximum gas limit, an intrinsic cost per transaction, and thus a maximum inward degree of dependencies
+- Every block has a maximum gas limit, an intrinsic cost per transaction, and thus a maximum inward degree of dependencies.
 - Every block cannot depend on expired messages, as per the [Message expiry invariant](#message-expiry-invariant).

 The verifier is responsible for filtering out non-canonical parts of the graph.